Cell (film): Plot

-Later, the group encounter a sleepless Ray Huizenga and his friend Denise, who say that Kashwak is a trap set by the Raggedy Man.
-Ray becomes increasingly agitated, muttering that the Raggedy Man is planting thoughts in his head.
-He gives Clay his cell phone and tells him to call the number on it when they reach the end of the road.
-Ray then kills himself with a bomb around his neck.
-In Ray's truck, the group discovers a huge quantity of C-4 explosives.
-When the group makes it to Sharon's house, Clay learns that Johnny has headed for Kashwak and that Sharon has turned into a phoner.
-After killing her, Clay drives alone to Kashwak, intent on locating Johnny, while the others continue north, leaving marks as a trail for Clay.
+Later, the group encounters a sleepless Ray Huizenga and his friend Denise, who say that Kashwak is a trap set by the Raggedy Man.
+Ray becomes agitated, muttering that the Raggedy Man is planting thoughts in his head.
+He gives Clay his phone and tells him to call the number on it when they reach the end of the road.
+Ray then kills himself with a bomb.
+In Ray's truck, the group discovers C-4 explosives.
+When they reach Sharon's house, Clay learns that Johnny headed for Kashwak and Sharon turned into a phoner.
+After killing her, Clay drives alone to Kashwak in Ray’s truck, intent on locating Johnny, while the others continue north towards Canada, leaving marks as a trail for Clay.

-At Kashawk, Clay finds thousands of phoners walking in an enormous circle around a communications tower.
+At Kashwak, Clay finds phoners walking in a circle around a communications tower.
 Clay sees the Raggedy Man at the center of the circle, runs him over and repeatedly shoots him.
 Then Clay hears his son calling to him from amongst the flock and escapes from the circle.
-An infected Johnny appears before him and the Raggedy Man returns to life.
-Clay hugs his son as he calls the number on Ray's phone, detonating the explosives in the truck, destroying the tower and the phoners.
-Clay and his son find the marks and follow the trail toward Clay's friends.
-However, the explosion is revealed to be an illusion: Clay has been infected and is now walking in the circle around the tower.
+An infected Johnny appears before him, and the Raggedy Man returns to life.
+Clay hugs Johnny while calling the number on Ray's phone, detonating the explosives in the truck, destroying the tower and the phoners.
+Clay and Johnny find the marks and follow the trail toward Clay's friends.
+However, the explosion is actually an illusion: Clay was infected and now walks in the circle around the tower.